 - Variety of services.
 Keeping in touch can be an issue – for online agents offering a telephone service that is available 24/7 means you may end up speaking with different people each time.

 - Extras add up.
 The online estate agent will have a flat fee but there are extra costs that quickly build up such as having a floor plan created or having professional photographs taken.
 It’s worthwhile monitoring the potential final cost because the vendor will need to avoid paying more than they would if they used a traditional estate agent.
 Having said that, these extra costs may help sell your home more quickly.

 - Viewings.
 This can be problematic since the basic offering from online agents means the vendor will have to carry out the viewings.
 Most people will be happy showing a stranger around their home.
 There will be some property sellers who are not so comfortable with that prospect or may not have the time to do so.
-Most online agents will offer the opportunity of accompanied viewings as part of a package or as an add-on when necessary.
+Most onliners will offer the opportunity of accompanied viewings as part of a package or as an add-on when necessary.

 Using high street estate agents

 While we’ve examined the pros and cons of using online estate agents, we should take a closer look at the offering from traditional agents.

 There’s no doubt that using a traditional estate agent will bring peace of mind because you will be dealing with a professional who has lots of experience in selling property.

 They should also build up a rapport and learn all they can about your home to sell the benefits of it to a potential buyer.
 The pros include:

 - Service.
 The high street agent will have employees to negotiate and accept an offer and then deal with solicitors and the chain you may become involved with.

 One London estate agent, Jeremy Leaf, says: “Traditional agents check the purchaser’s financial background, and their viewing history before making an appointment and then carrying out the viewings.”